How to Track and Report PPC Results Effectively

 The main metrics that you want to track if you have an e-commerce website are transactions and revenue.
 Other potential conversion actions, such as form completions, aren’t as important for e-commerce businesses.

 The difficulty of setting up e-commerce conversion tracking can vary depending on the platform that you are using.
 E-commerce platforms like Shopify, WooCommerce and Magento are designed to make performance tracking easy.
-They have a section in their dashboards/back ends where you can simply add your Google Analytics measurement ID, and they will do the rest; revenue, transactions, and other e-commerce-related stats will start to appear in Google Analytics.
-These conversion actions will then need to be imported into your Google Ads account.
+They have a section in their dashboards/back ends where you can simply add your Google Analytics Measurement ID (Admin > Data Streams > select the domain that you want to track > then you should find your Measurement ID) , and they will do the rest; revenue, transactions, and other e-commerce-related stats will start to appear in Google Analytics.

 If your platform doesn’t have an in-built Google Analytics integration, then it can be tricky to track revenue and transactions.
 Data layers will need to be created so Google Tag Manager can pull data in Google Analytics.
 Unfortunately, this is quite complex and a developer will be required.